hyunguboy/IgorPro_MiscTools/README.md

 Finds the R2 from linear regressions of multiple waves (or matrix) and saves those R2 values into an output wave.

+## HKang_LinearRegressionMethods.ipf

+Multiple ways to calculate a linear regression.

 ## HKang_VaporPressClausClap.ipf

 Calculates the vapor pressure using the Clausius-Clapeyron equation.
 Requires enthalpy of vaporization and a reference vapor pressure at some temperature.